Power BI Custom Connectors

 - Access to Power BI Desktop

-- Typically, the way to access the Samsara API via this tool is to find the "Get Data" menu option, select "From Other Sources", and create a "Blank Query"
+Power Query Editor can be found built-in to many versions of Microsoft data tools such as Excel and Power BI Desktop.
+Typically, the way to access the Samsara API via this tool is to find the "Get Data" menu option, select "From Other Sources", and create a "Blank Query."
+We have found that it is the easiest to start with a Blank Query.

-Power Query Examples
+Power Query Example: Trips

 Samsara telematics devices allow customers to track where their fleets have been going - one relevant metric is a Trip (i.e. the distance traveled, start, and end destination of a given vehicle).
 This data is available via the /v1/fleet/trips API endpoint.